dillonforrest/startup/_posts/2015-04-15-losing-weight-while-starting-up.md

 For your upper body, the most bang-for-your-buck stretch is the hang.
 I also credit Ido Portal here with his <a href="http://www.idoportal.com/blog/hanging" target="_blank">30 Day Hang Challenge</a>.

-For knots, definitely the best way to massage the out is with either a foam roller, tennis ball, or lacrosse ball.
+If you have knots, massage them out with either a foam roller, tennis ball, or lacrosse ball.
 They're all cheap and effective.

 # Distractions

 #### Social situations

 It's difficult to eat for fat loss during social situations.
 I have no effective prescription personally.
 These days, I just don't socialize at all, but that's mainly due to time or energy rather than weight loss goals.
+I can't recommend anything other than socializing less and asking people to visit you at your home.

 #### Adjustments to ensure consistent progress

 You should aim to lose 1-2 lbs per week.
+You must weigh yourself every morning after waking up and using the bathroom.

 Your weight loss will not be linear.
 You'll have good weeks and bad weeks.
 But overall, if you're losing between 1-2 lbs per week, you should be happy and continue staying the course.